tokio-rs/website/content/tokio/tutorial/shared-state.md

 If contention on a synchronous mutex becomes a problem, the best fix is rarely to switch to the Tokio mutex.
 Instead, options to consider are:

-- Switching to a dedicated task to manage state and use message passing.
+- Let a dedicated task manage state and use message passing.
 - Shard the mutex.
 - Restructure the code to avoid the mutex.